SSWConsulting/SSW.Rules.Content/rules/technical-debt/rule.md

 During a code review, you or the team notice something as part of the system that is clearly Technical Debt.
 This code is hindering the ability to add new features or is hard to read/understand.

 ::: greybox
-PBI: **\[FeatureName] – Tech Debt - Discovered**
+PBI: **\[FeatureName] – Technical Debt - Discovered**
 :::

 **Note:** Martin Fowler calls this "Inadvertent Technical Debt".

 ### 3. Unavoidable Technical Debt

-Every system will accumulate technical debt over time.
-For example, if you built an API with ASP.NET Core 2.0, you have technical debt because that version is no longer supported.
-This kind of technical debt can not only negatively impact the productivity of the team, but it can also introduce a security risk.
+Every system will accumulate Technical Debt over time.
+For example, if you built an API with ASP.NET Core 2.0, you have Technical Debt because that version is no longer supported.
+This kind of Technical Debt can not only negatively impact the productivity of the team, but it can also introduce a security risk.
 Another example is that the architecture you selected may habe been right based on the original spec, but as requirements change or new requriements emerge, this may no longer be the case.
-The team can choose to refactor now, or accept the technical debt and continue to deliver features on the current architecture.
+The team can choose to refactor now, or accept the Technical Debt and continue to deliver features on the current architecture.

 ::: greybox
-PBI: **\[FeatureName] - Tech Debt - Unavoidable**
+PBI: **\[FeatureName] - Technical Debt - Unavoidable**
 :::

 **Note:** Martin Fowler would also classify this as "Inadvertent Technical Debt".